 Ripe, big rounded fruit; expressive with youthful strawberry and damson fruit.
 A great wine that, very definitely needs food.
 The 2008 has an extra dimension with a certain darkness and spice, the tannins are ripe and rounded, firm, not intrusive.

 Paolo’s approached to wine tasting is different, to everybody.
 When we first met, he offered the 2003 Spirto, giving no indication as to what it might be, the labels are certainly no help.
 The wine was fresh and rich, lovely balance, very grown-up and he really didn’t want to tell me what it was.
 Do you like it?
 How do you feel about this wine?
 These are the questions he felt were important, the grape variety is not important, the quality of fruit that the vine can produce on that particular patch of land is crucial.
-The vintage he also gives little weight to, the question is, how is the wine?
-2003 was a very hot vintage, the wine I tasted did not give this away, so something works pretty impressively.
+He also gives little weight to the vintage, the question was, how is the wine?
+The wine I very first tasted, 2003, was a very hot vintage and did not give this away, so something works pretty impressively.

 The 2007 Spirto is from a hot vintage and the fruit has a wonderful intensity.
 The tannins have real grip, firm not obtrusive.